ShoaibDev69/CoinReach_Project/README.md

 ## Services that we continue to improve

-1. Effortlessly link your wallet, view your Ethereum address, and manage transactions within a stylish interface.
+1. *Effortlessly link your wallet, view your Ethereum address, and manage transactions within a stylish interface.*

-2. Craft personalized Ethereum cards with your wallet address, ready to send crypto securely with optional messages.
+2. *Craft personalized Ethereum cards with your wallet address, ready to send crypto securely with optional messages.*

+3. *Benefit from faster transaction processing while maintaining top-notch security when sending Ethereum to recipients using our platform.*

 ## Installation